-The application form can be found on the CAS GRS website here.
+The application form can be found on the GRS website here.
 Please be sure to include all supplemental documents listed below in the Application Requirements section.
 The completed application form along with all supplemental documents must be received by November 30th of the junior year.
-If the application does not meet the deadline a Request for Wavier of Application Deadline must be completed and signed by the department chairperson and submitted with an application.
+If the application does not meet the deadline, a Request for Waiver of Application Deadline must be completed and signed by the department chair and submitted with the application.
 Seniors may not apply to the BA/MA program; this program is designed for students to complete in four years, not for students staying on for a fifth year.
-The BA/MA Program is not open to students outside of the CAS or to Boston Dual Degree Program (DDP) students.
+The BA/MA Program is not open to students outside of CAS or to Dual Degree (DDP) students.

 If accepted, applicants must reply to the offer of admission via the link to the student response form in their acceptance letter to finalize their enrollment in the program.
 Upon completion of 32 courses in CAS, BA/MA students are governed by the rules and regulations of the Graduate School Arts and Sciences to complete their remaining courses (36 in total).
 It is the student’s responsibility to refer to the Graduate School of Arts and Sciences Bulletin for details on these rules and regulations.

 Applicants must have completed four political science courses, including a 505 level (writing intensive seminar) course or above, by the time of application.
 They must also have an overall GPA of 3.0 or above and a major GPA of 3.5 or above (i.e., across all political science courses).
 Applicants must include with their application:

 - Plan of Study.
 First and foremost, applicants should fill out the the Plan of Study with the PO Undergraduate Advisor, Serrie Hamilton, and leave the form with her to await the Advanced Programs Director’s signature.